jorenn92/Maintainerr/docs/3-using-maintainerr/2-collections/Collections.md

 # Misc

-By clicking on the collection's name you can see all media currently added to the collection.
+- By clicking on the collection's name you can see all media currently added to the collection.
 On the top-right side there'll be a number indicating the number of days before removal.

+- Maintainerr will never remove the collection from Plex if you specified a manual collection.

+- You could add media directly to the Plex collection within Plex.
+Maintainner will sync Media with the Plex collection.
+(The Plex collection might not always be available in case you're using an automatic collection)